- CAPA Analysis

 - International Airlines serving this country (excluding codeshares)

-Canada’s largest airline, Air Canada, is the nation’s flag carrier with hubs at Toronto Pearson International Airport, Vancouver International Airport and Montreal-Pierre Elliott Trudeau International Airport.
+Canada’s largest airline, Air Canada, is the national flag carrier with hubs at Toronto Pearson International Airport, Vancouver International Airport and Montreal-Pierre Elliott Trudeau International Airport.
 LCC, WestJet, is based at Calgary Airport and also has bases in Toronto and Vancouver.
-The aviation market is also comprised of regional airlines, including Air North and Central Mountain Air.
-Canada has a 'blue skies' (open skies) aviation policy, under the government's board for aviation, Transport Canada.
+The aviation market is also comprised of Porter Airlines and several small regional airlines.
+Canada has a 'blue skies' (considerably less than open skies) aviation policy, under the government's board for aviation, Transport Canada.
 NAV CANADA is the air navigation service provider within Canadian airspace.

 Airports in Canada